The Ultimate Guide To Vegan!

 According to this popular myth, vegan diet is extremely bland and boring, and poor vegans have to graze on raw vegetables and yucky mock meats all day in order to survive.

-Luckily, this couldn’t be further from truth!
+Luckily, this vegan food boring myth, couldn’t be further from truth!
 There are literally thousands, if not millions, of delicious vegan recipes available out there, both online and in print.

 The Vegan community absolutely loves sharing great food ideas, from healthy recipes to indulgent birthday cakes – all without a cost of animal suffering.